bloomberg/chromium.bb/src/base/android/jni_generator/README.md

   /* package */ interface Natives {
     void foo();
     double bar(int a, int b);
-    // @JCaller is passed to C++ as the java "this" object, and nativeClassName
-    // as the C++ "this" object.
-    //
-    // If the C++ object does not use its Java caller in this method, you may
-    // omit the @JCaller parameter here.
-The C++ method still must have a caller
-    // parameter, but it will not be an instance of NewStyle.
-    //
     // Either the |ClassName| part of the |nativeClassName| parameter name must
     // match the native class name exactly, or the method annotation
     // @NativeClassQualifiedName("ClassName") must be used.